Do you struggle with your relationship with food?

 Therapists are matched based on a variety of factors to ensure that you receive the most effective care possible and that you feel comfortable working with the therapist for your specific and unique needs.

-Schedule a complimentary 20-minute consult to discuss your concerns with one of our body image counselors.
-She will walk you through the process of getting onboarded and scheduling your first appointment.
+Our intake coordinator with schedule a complimentary 20-minute consultation to discuss your concerns with a specialized therapist.
+The therapist will walk you through the process of getting onboarded and scheduling your first appointment.